uccross/skyhookdm-arrow-docker/README.md

 ### Deploying SkyhookDM-Arrow on a Rook cluster
 * Change the Ceph image tag in the Rook CRD [here](https://github.com/rook/rook/blob/master/cluster/examples/kubernetes/ceph/cluster.yaml#L24) to the image built from [this](./docker) dir (or you can quickly use `uccross/skyhookdm-arrow:vX.Y.Z` as the image tag) to change your Rook Ceph cluster to the `vX.Y.Z` version of SkyhookDM Arrow.

-* After the cluster is updated, we need to deploy a Pod with the PyArrow (with RadosParquetFileFormat API) library installed to start interacting with the cluster.
+* After the cluster is updated, we need to deploy a Pod with the PyArrow (with SkyhookFileFormat API) library installed to start interacting with the cluster.
 This can be achieved by following these steps:

   1) Update the ConfigMap with configuration options to be able to load the arrow CLS plugins.
   ```bash